Leaving City Employment

 San Diego Employees' Retirement System (SDCERS)

-If you are an SDCERS member and are planning on retiring, you should visit the SDCERS website at www.sdcers.org six months in advance, create a secure Member Portal account, and use the Benefits Calculator to review benefit estimates.
+If you are an SDCERS member planning on retiring, you should visit the SDCERS website at www.sdcers.org six months in advance, create a secure Member Portal account, and use the Benefits Calculator to review benefit estimates.
 Six months before you are eligible to retire, your Member Portal account will include Online Applications to start the retirement process.
 Once you submit your initial application online, you will be contacted to schedule your personal counseling appointment.
 During your appointment, the retirement counselor will answer your questions and provide you with a final summary of your selections.
 Your application is not complete until you sign and submit your final application provided by your counselor.
 Pre-retirement webinars are offered monthly and are open to all SDCERS members at any age.
 For questions, call 619-525-3600.

 If you are an SDCERS member and terminate prior to being eligible for retirement, your options vary depending on whether you are vested and if you are a General Member, Safety Member or Elected Officer.
 You will be sent a Termination Packet with your options approximately four weeks after you leave employment.
 For information regarding the City's defined benefit (pension) plan, please visit www.sdcers.org.